chilcote/pylab/README.md

 	./pyfacts.py

-Use the help argument to see all available keys:
+Use the list argument to see all available keys:

-	./pyfacts.py -h
+	./pyfacts.py -l

 Module
 ------